Indians at Saints Postponed Due to Inclement Weather

 Indianapolis Indians News Release

-INDIANAPOLIS - The Indianapolis Indians have announced that Saturday afternoon's game at St. Paul has been postponed due to inclement weather.
-The game will be made up as part of a doubleheader during Indianapolis' next road trip to St. Paul from April 22-27.
+The Indianapolis Indians have announced that Sunday afternoon's game at St. Paul has been postponed due to inclement weather.
+Following yesterday's postponement, the games will be made up as part of two doubleheaders at CHS Field on Wednesday, April 23 and Friday, April 25 at 6 PM ET.

-Indy and St. Paul began the 2025 season yesterday at CHS Field, with the Saints taking the Opening Day contest, 11-0.
+Indy and St. Paul began the 2025 season on Friday at CHS Field, with the Saints taking the Opening Day contest, 11-0.
 The Indians return to Victory Field on Tuesday, April 1 at 6:35 PM ET for their home opener vs. the Iowa Cubs.

 • Discuss this story on the International League message board...